houzyk/houzyk/README.md

 - 👋 Hi, I’m Houzair
-- 👀 I’m interested in Web Dev, Theoretical Computer Science and Logic
+- 👀 I’m interested in Web Development, Theoretical Computer Science and Logic
-- 🌱 I’m currently learning Rails
+- 🌱 I’m currently learning Ruby On Rails

 <!---
 houzyk/houzyk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.